 Users can create a test file in the editor tool to automate the software application and test the outcomes in a website running live in a browser.
 Cypress test automation records videos and saves screenshots as it goes to ease the debugging process.
 Its goal is to help engineers and developers overcome the challenges that they confront when testing React vs. AngularJS based web apps.
 It’s a simple, effortless, and dependable way to test any browser-based application.

 This fascinating determination about Cypress test automation has really surprised me.
 I had assumed that it works in a certain way, while the fact was that it works in a completely different pattern which was novel to me.

 We can for sure compare Selenium vs Cypress automation testing from many viewpoints.
 However, there is one key difference between the two i.e., Selenium is a library but requires a unit for assertions library to build out its capabilities.
 Cypress test automation provides a strong, complete framework for running automated tests but takes independence out of Selenium by enclosing the user acceptance testing to specific frameworks and languages.

-This means that in Selenium you must integrate it with other tools, like a testing framework (e.g. Jasmine), reporting, registering, and a lot of other stuff to create your entire solution.
-For masses of these integrations, you need to write the code yourself and then need to feed it.
-Cypress, on the other side, attempts to give you everything single thing you need to start working on and relieves you to focus on the tests themselves.
-By default, they build a mocha framework in cypress
+This means that in Selenium you must integrate it with other tools, like a testing framework (e.g. Jasmine), reporting, registering, and a lot of other elements to create your entire solution.
+For masses of these integrations, you will have to write the code yourself and then feed it.
+Cypress, on the other hand, attempts to give you every single element that you require to start working on and relieves you to focus on the tests themselves.
+By default, they build a mocha framework in cypress.

 Time Travel: Snapshots of the application can be taken when the tests are running.
 At each step test, developers can hover on each command to see what happened in the Test Runner panel.